jzheaux/katacoda-scenarios/local-authorization/03-add-postauthorize.md

 Run it with the Maven command `mvn -Dtest=io.jzheaux.springsecurity.goals.Module2_Tests#task_2 test`{{execute T2}}.

-At the end of the test run, you should the message `BUILD SUCCESS`.
+At the end of the test run, you should see the message `BUILD SUCCESS`.

 ### What's Next?

 Nice work!
-THis is starting to become a real REST API.
+This is starting to become a real REST API.

-It's time to fix a bug that has probably been bugging you like it's been bugging me.
-When you call `GET /goals` it returns all the goals and not just the ones that belong to the user!

-Also, you might have noticed an issue with the `complete` and `revise` methods: Since they make changes in the database, it's really important to verify ownership _before_ the goals are changed.
+You might have noticed an issue with the `complete` and `revise` methods: Since they make changes in the database, it's really important to verify ownership _before_ the goals are changed.

 Let's address those in the next step.